hobbs131/CSCI1933/All_projects/project4/README.txt

   It's also easy to add to and remove from therefore it was a good idea to use this for temporary storage.

 Bugs/known issues: None known

+Bus simulator.pdf details the findings of this project